Cloudneeti/docs_cloudneeti/deployment-guide.md

   - Windows Azure Service Management API
   - Azure.ActiveDirectory
   - Key Vault

+## Authorize Application ID to access your Subscription resources
-- To access resources in your subscription, you must assign the application to a role refer [Assign application to role](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#assign-application-to-role)
+To access resources in your subscription, you must assign the application to a role refer **[Assign application to role](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#assign-application-to-role)**

 ## Configure CloudNeeti Application